pulumi/pulumi-random/CONTRIBUTING.md

 created, but in the event of bugs or test failures you may need to go into the AWS Console and delete resources yourself.

-Once you have set `AWS_REGION` and configured your AWS credentials, `make test_all` will run all integration tests.
+Once you have set `AWS_REGION` and configured your AWS credentials, `make test` will run all integration tests.